EugeneCryshtal/SearchExample/README.md

 Actually if you want to just find by keywords - here's a simple method `search()`, which fields you already annotated.
 You can create lucene query from hibernate query which is created from fulltext search entity manager.

 ##That's it!
 I've put few tests in this project.
 You have to add new data only after you annotated and configured hibernate search.
 If you already have some data you should reindex your database.
 Also you can purge (delete) indexed rows.
-Those methods are not really difficult check out [this documentation](https://docs.jboss.org/hibernate/search/3.2/reference/en/html/manual-index-changes.html).
+These methods are not really difficult check out [this documentation](https://docs.jboss.org/hibernate/search/3.2/reference/en/html/manual-index-changes.html).

 ##Tips and exceptions.
 If you are encoutering with troubles about lists or fetchting type - there're three ways to solve it: